-Notes:

-(1) Defined in the Glossary of Terms on page 75.
-NAV with debt at market value is widely used by the investment company sector for the reporting of performance or premium, discount, gearing and ongoing charges.
+(1) The term is defined in the Glossary of Terms and Alternative Performance Measures, including reconciliations, on pages 75 to 77.
+NAV with debt at market value is widely used by the investment company sector for the reporting of performance, premium or discount, gearing and ongoing charges.

-(2) Source: Thomson Reuters.
+(2) Source: Refinitiv.

 (3) Key Performance Indicator.

 (4) Based on year end figures.